cjheyde/Trivia-React-Redux/README.md

 This Project created a game of questions and answers based on Trivia game.

-It was the best coding group I have ever had so far!
-We had complementary skills!
-Elaine was a master in testing, Paulo was the CSS person, and Natã was the one that could not sleep before solving the most complicated logic issues!
-I used my leadership experience and code my best to contribuite as much as I could! </br>
-This was the chance to learn how to open branches to code simultaneously, how to review codes before merge them, and how to merged them to the main branch. </br>
-We had daily meetings, decided on who should code what, and sometimes coded in pairs or even all four of us togehter!
-To have a better overview of the parts that needed coding and how to connect them, we used [Excalidraw](https://excalidraw.com/).

 <strong> It was develped by following group members:</strong>
 - [Elaine Costa](https://github.com/ElaineCostadev)
 - [Paulo Bruno Machado Dias](https://github.com/devpbdias)